zli117/CyberKeeb2040/README.md

 # Build Instructions

 ## PCB
 Everything is in [PCB/MainBoard](PCB/MainBoard) dir.
 Designed with Kicad 7.0.
-Make sure `Perfect DOS VGA 437 Font` is intalled on Windows.
-[Gerber](PCB/MainBoard/Gerber) directory is generated with PCBWay's specs.
-You might need to regenerate according to your fab's specs.
+Make sure `Perfect DOS VGA 437 Font` is intalled on Windows, or if you use Arch, install the [ttf-perfectdos](https://aur.archlinux.org/packages/ttf-perfectdos) package.

 ## Case
 The case comprises three acrylic plates and various 3D printed rivets.
 The original Fusion 360 archive is `Frame/MainBoard/CyberKeep 2040 V2 v34.f3d`.
 The spacer heights are parameterized.